41st Infantry Division (United States): Zamboanga

 The massive assault on the Philippine island of Mindanao began with naval and air bombardments along the beach defenses east of Zamboanga City, forcing the enemy to evacuate these excellent defensive positions.
 The 162nd and 163rd Infantry Regiments made their landings, and the enemy fled into the hills in disorder.
+These assault landings earned the division its arrowhead distinction for its campaign streamer.
 A series of counterattacks faced the Jungleers, but they prevailed despite well-established hill positions, which were overrun by 24 March.
 By the end of March, the 186th Infantry had rejoined the Division and relieved elements of the 163rd, who proceeded to the island of Jolo, followed by more island-hopping to Tawi-Tawi.
 The conquest of the entire Sulu chain of islands left just mopping up to be done.
 The Southern Philippines had been freed from Japanese oppression.

-End of the war and occupation of Japan
+Occupation of Japan

 After the fall of the Philippines, the division began training for the attack on Japan itself, but surrender came first.
 The division did move to Japan where it occupied the island of Honshū for a few months.
 The 41st Infantry Division was inactivated at Kure-Hiro, Japan on 31 December 1945.